Justwhittaker/MusicHub/README.md

 * **Responsiveness** on all screen sizes.
 * **large title** for attractiveness and engagement.
 * **Suggested recipes** on landing page as an introduction.
-* **User login** so that users can keep a tally of their own recipes added and videos uploaded.
+* **User login/logout** so that users can keep a tally of their own recipes added and videos uploaded.
 * **Favorites** for user to quickly reference recipes they enjoyed or still want to Experiment with.
 * **Input Recipes** to the website.
 * **Search Recipes** on the Website.